dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Set SATA to AHCI mode in the BIOS
   * macOS doesn't support hardware RAID or IDE mode properly.
-  * Note drives already using Intel Rapid Storage Technology(RST, soft RAID for Windows and Linux) will not be accesible in macOS.
+  * Note drives already using Intel Rapid Storage Technology(RST, soft RAID for Windows and Linux) will not be accessible in macOS.
 * [SATA-unsupported.kext](https://github.com/RehabMan/hack-tools/tree/master/kexts/SATA-unsupported.kext)
   * Adds support to obscure SATA controllers, commonly being laptops.
   * For very legacy SATA controllers, [AHCIPortInjector.kext](https://www.insanelymac.com/foru…) may be more suitable.